Photos by Nick Moreland Photography

 A definite highlight of Freya's musical life so far has been working on and performing Beethoven's Op.
 127 Quartet with Pekka Kuusisto at the Domaine Forget Festival Chamber Music Session in 2015.
 Through playing with Pekka, Freya discovered that a revolution in classical music is possible!
 She learned the importance of risk-taking, the beauty in finding new sound colours, and the art of truly expressive yet simple playing.

 Freya has drawn much inspiration from various festivals in which she has participated, as well as some hugely exciting musical collaborations.
 These have included working intensively with Ferenc Rados at IMS Prussia Cove Masterclasses (Cornwall), the Miró and JACK quartets, Caroline Shaw and the ICE Ensemble at the Banff Centre (Canada), Rainer Schmidt and Gary Hoffmann at ProQuartet Festival (Paris), Philippe Graffin at International Stichtung Masterclasses Apeldoorn (Holland) and Thomas Riebl at International Somerakademie Bad Leonfelden (Austria).
-Freya has also been lucky enough to collaborate with Andras Keller, Huw Watkins, Bengt Forsberg and the Doric and London Haydn String Quartets.
+Freya has also been lucky enough to collaborate with Andras Keller, Huw Watkins, Bengt Forsberg, and the Doric and London Haydn String Quartets.

 Freya grew up on the Wild Atlantic Way, in the west of Ireland, where she learned the violin with her mother.
 After moving to the UK at the age of ten, she entered the Royal Academy of Music, London, where she was awarded the 'Sir Elton John Scholarship'.
 Freya completed her Bachelor and Masters of Arts degrees with distinctions at the Mozarteum, Salzburg, as a student of Professor Klara Flieder.
 She furthered her studies in baroque violin at the Royal Conservatory of the Hague, and in Kammermusik, at the Hochschule für Musik, Hannover.
 In 2019 Freya embarked on a new journey to America, residing for two years in Tucson, Arizona, where she performed regularly with the Arizona Opera Company and Tucson Symphony Orchestra.
 Since 2021, she has settled in Washington D.C., where she lives her husband and tabby cat.

 In addition to her violin activities, Freya is also an enthusiastic viola player, an instrument for which she also has a great affinity and real love.
-She has performed some wonderful chamber music works on the viola, including Debussy’s Trio for Flute, Harp and Viola, and will always be ready to say 'yes' when asked to sight-read any chamber music on viola!
+She has performed some wonderful chamber music works on the viola, including Debussy’s Trio for Flute, Harp, and Viola, and will always be ready to say 'yes' when asked to sight-read any chamber music on viola!

 For a concert bio or my up-to-date resume, please contact me.